GingerAvalanche/BotwActorToolCSharp/README.md

 # BotwActorToolCSharp

-Rewrite of Botw Actor Tool by GingerAvalache
+Rewrite of Botw Actor Tool in C# and XAML